Generation & Spatial Topology Screening

 • Mooring footprint interactions

-Traditional approaches rely on manual placement or coarse grids.
-These approaches fail to capture the strong coupling between layout, mooring systems and anchor design.
+Traditional approaches often rely on manual placement or coarse geometric grids.
+While suitable for preliminary layout development, these approaches provide limited traceability and fail to capture the strong coupling between layout, mooring systems and anchor design.

 Inputs and Data Sources

-This study builds directly on upstream Morie Analytics outputs:
+This study builds directly upon the standardized environmental engineering resources generated by upstream Morie Analytics workflows.

 From morie_site